 have been vaccinated against COVID-19,

 have already had the disease and recovered (the decisive factor is an infection confirmed with a PCR test or a rapid antigen test),

 have a negative PCR or rapid antigen test.
 The rapid antigen tests must be conducted by, or under the supervision of, trained professionals at test centres, medical facilities or pharmacies that are authorised by the cantonal authority to issue COVID certificates.

 The COVID certificate is personalised and is valid for a limited period, which varies by certificate type.
 When your COVID certificate is checked, you may be asked to present photo identification (e.g. an identity card).
 Your personal details on the COVID certificate should match those in your passport or on your ID card.
 This will ensure that you do not experience possible difficulties when your certificate is being checked against your identification document.

-Content of the COVID certificate
+Contents of the COVID certificate

 The COVID certificate contains various personal information, including your last name, first name, date of birth and a certificate number.
 It also features the necessary information on the COVID-19 vaccination received (number of doses, details of the vaccine administered and vaccination date), on recovery or on the negative PCR or rapid antigen test.

 Even though the certificate requirement in Switzerland has been lifted it’s recommended to keep your COVID certificates and the COVID Certificate app.
 For travel outside Switzerland, depending on the measures in place in the country in question, COVID certificates may still be required.